-- 1. Preliminary Phase: Push-pull Tests (PPTs) will be carried out to determine site-specific estimates of aquifer dispersity and TNT/TNB retardation factors, which will support bioremediation performance assessments during Phase I ISB and in future pilot studies (e.g., a second round of injections Phase II ISB are planned for 2023) and full-scale bioremediation efforts at the site. - Groundwater monitoring for background conditions prior to start of PPTs - Injection of 150-gallons of groundwater obtained from F-MW31 (amended with 100 milligrams per liter (mg/L) bromide) per well - Extraction of 450-gallons of groundwater with samples taken every 30-gallons for explosives/anions analysis - Phase I: In-situ Bioremediation (ISB) and performance monitoring - o Groundwater monitoring for background conditions prior to start of ISB - Phase I injection of water obtained from F-EW3, amended with fructose and sodium bicarbonate - o Flush with unamended groundwater to increase fructose footprint - Continued groundwater monitoring after injections in six test wells (F-EW1, F-EW3, F-MW31, F-MW32, F-MW35, and F-MW21) and the two injection wells (F-MW33 and F-EW7)
+- I. Preliminary Phase: Push-pull Tests (PPTs) will be carried out to determine site-specific estimates of aquifer dispersity and TNT/TNB retardation factors, which will support bioremediation performance assessments during Phase I ISB and in future pilot studies (e.g., a second round of injections Phase II ISB are planned for 2023) and full-scale bioremediation efforts at the site. - o Groundwater monitoring for background conditions prior to start of PPTs - Injection of 150-gallons of groundwater obtained from F-MW31 (amended with 100 milligrams per liter (mg/L) bromide) per well - Extraction of 450-gallons of groundwater with samples taken every 30-gallons for explosives/anions analysis - Phase I: In-situ Bioremediation (ISB) and performance monitoring - o Groundwater monitoring for background conditions prior to start of ISB - Phase I injection of water obtained from F-EW3, amended with fructose and sodium bicarbonate - Flush with unamended groundwater to increase fructose footprint - Continued groundwater monitoring after injections in six test wells (F-EW1, F-EW3, F-MW31, F-MW32, F-MW35, and F-MW21) and the two injection wells (F-MW33 and F-EW7)

 A summary of the field tests is provided in Table 1.
 The carbon substrate (fructose) concentration to be injected, as well as test volumes, are subject to revision prior to the test, including input from all collaborators.
 Fructose is the recommended bioremediation substrate of choice based on results of previous studies conducted at Site F; but also because of its ease of use in the field (rapidly dissolves to create uniform solution in field scale injection volumes; uniform composition and widely available).
-Field duplicates from the monitoring wells will be collected at 10% frequency and MS/MSD samples from the monitoring wells will be collected at 5% frequency in agreement with recommendations from the March 2005 UFP-QAPP Part 2B QA/QC Compendium.
+Field duplicates from the monitoring wells will be collected at 5% frequency in agreement with recommendations from the March 2005 UFP-QAPP Part 2B QA/QC Compendium.